markhoney/mark.honeychurch.org/docs/blog/skepticism/2017/06/18/fieldays/index.md

   - Vet
 ---

 An [article in the Herald](http://www.nzherald.co.nz/business/news/article.cfm?c_id=3&objectid=11873100) this week talked about several innovations that were showcased at the Hamilton Fieldays event.
-Unfortunately, one of the products, [DermaShield](http://www.voxy.co.nz/business/5/275039), appears to be be very much pseudo-scientific.
+Unfortunately, one of the products, [DermaShield](http://www.voxy.co.nz/business/5/275039), appears to be very much pseudo-scientific.

 <!-- more -->